Adelic line bundles on quasi-projective varieties: Essentially quasi-projective schemes

 The following result describes the pro-open immersion in case (b).

-\begin{lem} Let $F$ be a finitely generated field over $k$, $X$ be a quasi-projective variety over $F$, and $i:X\to \CU$ be a quasi-projective model of $X$ over $k$.
-Then there is an open subscheme $\CU'$ of $\CU$ containing the image of $X$ together with a flat morphism $\CU'\to \CV$ of quasi-projective varieties over $k$, such that the generic fiber of $\CU'\to \CV$ is isomorphic to $X\to \Spec F$.
+\begin{lem} Let $F$ be a finitely generated field over $k$, $X$ be a quasi-projective variety over $F$, and $i: X\to \CU$ be a quasi-projective model of $X$ over $k$.
+Then there is an open subscheme $\CU'$ of $\CU$ containing the image of $X$ together with a flat morphism $\CU'\to \CV$ of quasi-projective varieties over $k$, such that the function field of $\CV$ is isomorphic to $F$, and that the generic fiber of $\CU'\to \CV$ is isomorphic to $X\to \Spec F$.

-Furthermore, if $X$ is projective over $F$, then we can assume that the flat morphism $\CU'\to \CV$ is projective. \end{lem} \begin{proof} The last statement follows from the quasi-projective case by choosing an open subscheme of $\CV$, since projectivity is an open condition.
+Furthermore, if $X$ is projective over $F$, then we can assume that the flat morphism $\CU'\to \CV$ is projective. \end{lem} \begin{proof} The last statement follows from the quasi-projective case by choosing an open subscheme of $\CV$ since projectivity is an open condition.